webman-php/webman-manual/resource/doc/en/components/validation.md

 <a name="rule-in-array"></a>
 #### in_array:_anotherfield_.*

-The field under validation must exist in the value list of _anotherfield_.
+The field must exist in the value list of _anotherfield_.

 <a name="rule-in-array-keys"></a>
 #### in_array_keys:_value_.*

-The field under validation must be an array and must contain at least one of the given values as a key:
+The field must be an array and must contain at least one of the given values as a key:

 ```php
 Validator::make($data, [